AparnApu/COMP3004_A3_Q1/README.md

 # COMP3004_A3_Q1

+This is my submission for COMP 3005 - Assignment 3 Question 1.

 ## Introduction

-Name:
+Name://
   Aparna Apu

-Student ID:
+Student ID://
   101194937

-This is my submission for COMP 3005 - Assignment 3 Question 1.
 It is a Python application that connects to a PostgreSQL database (School) and performs specific CRUD (Create, Read, Update, Delete) operations.

 ## Video Demonstration